| AUSTRALIAN RAINBOWFISH

 fish swimming near the surface and among sunken vegetation.
 They were very

 active fish, hard to catch in daylight but adapted to aquarium life easily.
+I found that small, wild-caught specimens adapted well to an

 aquarium and showed good colour development as they aged.
 The